 Start the application process »

 Delaware County Community College’s Educational Foundation offers over $300,000 in scholarships annually.
 Each scholarship has its own criteria for eligibility established by the donor.
-The application process generally begins in February with an April 18 deadline.
+The application process generally begins in February with a deadline in mid-April.
 Notifications typically go out to students over the summer months preceding their next academic year’s enrollment.

 View scholarship opportunities »